pinkpixel-dev/dreamscape-ai/DEPLOYMENT.md

 1. Setting up a custom domain in the Cloudflare Pages dashboard
 2. Enabling automatic GitHub deployments
 3. Setting up usage limits for the Watson and Cloudinary services
+4. Adding analytics to track usage of your different interfaces

 ---